Asymptotic behavior of nonlocal $p$-Rayleigh quotients: Asymptotics from Below in a Larger space

 \begin{proof}

-We can see that (i) is a direct result of Proposition \ref{largespace}.
-Indeed just by H\"{o}lder inequality and Young's inequality together with the reflexivity of the space $\widetilde{W}^{s^-,p}_{0,4R}(\Omega)$, we can get the existence of the solution; then by a strictly convexity property of the semi-norm $W^{s,p}_{4R}(\Omega)$ the uniqueness is determined.
-Or we can just directly use Theorem \ref{Homeomorphism} to get the same results by noticing that every function $\phi\in L^q(\Omega)$ belonging to space $\widetilde{W}^{-s^-,q}_{4R}(\Omega)$, which is denoted as the dual space of $\widetilde{W}^{s^-,p}_{0,4R}(\Omega)$.
-For more information, one can refer to section \ref{dualspace} and section \ref{HomeomorphismSec}.
+We can see that (i) is a direct result of Proposition \ref{largespace} and Theorem \ref{Homeomorphism} .
+Indeed just by H\"{o}lder inequality and Young's inequality together with the reflexivity of the space $\wt{W}^{s^-,p}_{0,tR}(\Omega)$, we can get the existence of the solution; then by a strictly convexity property of the semi-norm $\wt{W}^{s,p}_{tR}(\Omega)$ the uniqueness is determined.
+In fact in Theorem \ref{Homeomorphism} we notice that every function $\phi\in L^q(\Omega)$ belonging to space $\wt{W}^{-s^-,q}_{tR}(\Omega)$, which is denoted as the dual space of $\wt{W}^{s^-,p}_{0,tR}(\Omega)$ (see section \ref{dualspace} and section \ref{HomeomorphismSec}).

 Now we attempt to prove (ii).
-Since $(w_1-w_2)^+\in\widetilde{W}^{s^-,p}_{0,4R}(\Omega)$, we have
+Since $(w_1-w_2)^+\in\wt{W}^{s^-,p}_{0,tR}(\Omega)$, we have

 hence,